semrush/intergalactic/website/docs/filter-group/filter-tags/filter-tags-code.md

 title: Code
 ---

-@## Basic used
+@## Basic example

-This example is similar to [Filter serp features](/filter-group/filter-serp-features/filter-serp-features-code/#a58033).
+You can use [similar example for SERP features filter](/filter-group/filter-serp-features/filter-serp-features-code/#a58033) to build Tags filter.